Parametric Design of a Cable-Driven Coaxial Spherical Parallel Mechanism for Ultrasound Scans: Introduction

-This paper proposes a cable-driven coaxial spherical parallel mechanism (CDC-SPM) that relocates the center of rotation outside the moving platform, enabling pure rotational motion at the tip of the end effector (Figure~\ref{fig:ProposedModel}).
-To support this development, the paper first reviews key haptic interface design principles and shows how they relate to the requirements of medical applications.
-It then summarizes existing mechanism architectures and points out the challenges faced by traditional spherical parallel manipulators in clinical tasks.
+This paper proposes a cable-driven coaxial spherical parallel mechanism (CDC-SPM), designed to meet key requirements of haptic interaction in medical applications.
+The proposed mechanism: (i) relocates the center of rotation to an external point corresponding to the tool–patient contact location, (ii) enables parametric design framework that adapts the mechanism geometry to the dimensions of the target medical tool, and (iii) employs cable-driven actuation with coaxial input axes to reduce reflected inertia and improve haptic transparency.
+The mechanism is formulated, analyzed, and experimentally validated, demonstrating its suitability as the core component of a haptic interface.

+The remainder of the paper is structured as follows.
+First, key design principles for haptic interfaces are reviewed in the context of medical applications.
+Next, existing mechanism architectures are analyzed, highlighting the limitations of conventional spherical parallel manipulators.
 Based on these limitations, the CDC-SPM is introduced with its structure, kinematics, and mechanical design.
-The following sections present the kinematic analysis, workspace evaluation, and the creation of both the CAD model and prototype.
-The mechanism’s suitability for ultrasound imaging is then demonstrated, and its overall performance and possible future improvements are discussed.
+This is followed by parametric design, kinematic analysis, workspace evaluation, and the development of both the CAD model and physical prototype.
+Finally, the mechanism’s suitability for ultrasound imaging is evaluated, and possible future improvements are discussed.